-Stage capacitive power identification is being carried out; connection identification is complete, with the result connection type 6.
+Stage capacitive power identification is being carried out; connection identification is complete, with the result connection type 0.

-Commissioning

-Analyse stage 7

-Connection Typ 6
+Connection Type 0

-c/k Value[mA]
+c/k ValueEmA3

-Switch Seq. --
+Switch Seq.

-Status Detection...
+Status Detection

 When the PQC has successfully completed the connection and stage identification procedure, the operator must confirm the result with the key.
 The PQC then switches to operating mode and displays the PQC overview screen.
-If at this moment there is a concrete
+If at this moment there is a concrete need for reactive power control, the PQC commences to switch stages in or out as necessary.
+If the PQC has not been successful in completing the connection and stage identification procedure, the notifications 'Connect detection failed' or 'Stage detection failed' are displayed.